19 Ways to Use Hemp and Marijuana That You Never Expected

 As Lamp Oil

 Using Hemp oil for lamp oil is said to create the ‘brightest of all lamp oils.’
-Hemp oil burns for a very long period of time and produces a strong, vibrant source of light.
+Hemp oil burns for a very long period and produces a strong, vibrant source of light.
 In ancient stories, both Abraham and Aladdin are known to have burned hemp oil.

 To Build Car Bodies